Dixie Mafia: Infiltration into law enforcement

 The Dixie Mafia was especially notorious for infiltrating law enforcement agencies in many poor Southern counties; members could easily use patronage, influence-peddling, and money to obtain jobs as sheriffs and sworn deputies.
 The Federal Bureau of Investigation reported on this infiltration: "It was out of control," said retired Special Agent Keith Bell, referring to the level of corruption in Biloxi and Harrison County—so much so that in 1983 federal authorities would designate the entire Harrison County Sheriff's Office as a criminal enterprise.
 The Dixie Mafia sheriffs and officers loyal to them "were doing anything and everything illegal down [there]...
 For money, [they] would release prisoners from the county jail, safeguard drug shipments, and hide fugitives.
 Anything you can think of, they were involved in."
 In some locations the infiltration was so bad that "corrupt local sheriffs and deputies regularly extorted local businesses, aided prostitution, and in some cases murdered their political opponents in cold blood."

 In popular culture

 The Dixie Mafia is featured in the American TV shows Justified, Claws, The Righteous Gemstones, Tulsa King and Young Sheldon.
-It is an antagonist gang in the video game Mafia III.
+It is an antagonist faction in the video game Mafia III.
 The fictitious leader of the Dixie Mafia in the game, Ritchie Doucet, is a prominent antagonist in the early section of the game.
+In the video game Grand Theft Auto: Vice City Stories, a gang called the Trailer Park Mafia, led by Marty J. Williams, is loosely based on the Dixie Mafia.

+Author John Grisham utilizes the tales of the Dixie Mafia in his fictional book "Boys from Biloxi".

+The Dixie Mafia was featured in episodes of American true crime, documentary series City Confidential (Season 1.
+Ep.
+1, "Deadly Odds in Biloxi") and The FBI Files (Season 2.
+Ep.
+7, "The Dixie Mafia").